inyoungcho/presentations/modules/lecture-docker-security-access/slides.md

 root
 $ id
 uid=0(root) gid=0(root)
-$ # WREAK HAVOC TIME!
-Please don’t do this
-$ rm /host/bin/sh # Again, please don’t do this
 ```
+- Please **DO NOT** do this

 ---

+## Container root user

-## root in container == root outside container
+- root in container == root outside container
+- We do not want this to be the case!
+- How can we change this?

 ![](images/rootUser.png)
-We do not want this to be the case!
-How can we change this?

 ---

 ## Step in the right direction: run as a user

-- Use the --user flag with UID:GID argument
+- Use the ``--user`` flag with UID:GID argument

 ```
-$ docker run -v /bin:/host/bin --user 10000:10000 -it --rm alpine sh
+$ docker run -v /bin:/host/bin --user 1000:10000 -it --rm alpine sh
 $ whoami
 whoami: unknown uid 10000
 $ id
 uid=10000 gid=10000
-$ rm /host/bin/sh
-rm: can’t remove ‘sh’: Permission denied

 ```

 ---